 But, do remember to see that you pay your credit card bills within the 50 day grace period so that you don’t nullify the savings you made.

 “The very first reward is always the most tempting one” is best used by banks for their credit card customers.

 Banks offer huge welcome gifts on their premium credit cards to attract customers towards them.

-In either cases, the welcome gift vouchers or the rewards points can be redeemed to purchase something of your choice, saving you lot of money as you don’t have to pay from your pocket.
+In either case, the welcome gift vouchers or the rewards points can be redeemed to purchase something of your choice, saving you a lot of money as you don’t have to pay from your pocket.

 #8.
 Get Reward Points & Cashback Benefits